valentynkt/BackendGarden/content/notes/IPSec.md

 ## Conclusion

- IPSec is essential for implementing secure network communications across IP networks, especially the internet.
+ IPSec is essential for implementing secure network communications across [[Internet Protocol|IP]] networks, especially the internet.
 Its comprehensive security features make it an effective tool for ensuring data confidentiality, integrity, and authenticity in various network configurations.